 The first would be to create a process where interested students send in their applications for various positions in the team.
 In order to ensure everyone gets a chance, you could limit the chosen students’ tenure to a year.
 Students that are already involved in the production will have to be prioritized, but, the problem with this is that it limits the number of available positions.

-The next option would be to create new teams every year without prioritizing any student.
+The next option would be to create new teams every year without prioritizing any students.
 This would result in everybody getting a fair shot.
 However, you will have to carry out the selection process right from scratch every year.
 You will also risk running out of trustworthy options since each batch is going to be a fresh one and some batches might just not be capable of meeting expectations.

-The third option is to go in for a teacher recommended selection process.
+The third option is to go in for a teacher-recommended selection process.
 Here, you will need to interact with other teachers and ask them to help you choose the right candidate.
 However, the problem here is that teachers can be biased.
-Plus, they might not be aware of the skills needed for creating a broadcast video, which might cause then to offer up wrong suggestions.
+Plus, they might not be aware of the skills needed for creating a broadcast video, which might cause them to offer up wrong suggestions.
 In some cases, the teacher might forcefully push in students, who may not even be interested in the whole thing.

 Ultimately, it all boils down to your own individual situation and school policies.
 Ideally, you will need to choose the one that offers the least risk.